9 Competition-Proof Gymnastics Hairstyles That Stay Put

 How It’s Done:

-Part the hair down the middle.
-Create micro-braids near the scalp on each side.
-Pull each section into a high ponytail and twist into buns.
-Secure with bobby pins and a hairnet.
-Spray for hold.
+Part the hair down the middle and add small micro-braids near the scalp.
+Pull each half into a ponytail, twist into buns, and secure with nets and pins.
+Spray to finish.

-• Best For: Medium to long hair, especially thick or layered types.
+Best For: Medium to long, thick or layered hair.

 No matter how skilled a gymnast is, a hairstyle that stays put is key to performing confidently.
 Try a few out during practice to see which ones work best, and don’t forget to pack extra elastics, pins, and spray on meet day.
 A solid hairstyle is one less thing to worry about when it’s time to shine.